onebyte0x00/AirMon/README.md

 # AirMon
-the plan is to create a FOSS app that monitors, processes, stores, and visualizes wireless signal (BT and Wifi) then expand it's functionality, it has to be small enough to work on raspberry pi zero W 2 (with 512 MB of RAM). you can take part in the project and contribute with ideas or code, you are welcome :)
+the plan is to create a FOSS app that monitors, processes, stores, and visualizes wireless signal (BT and Wifi) then expand it's functionality, it has to be small enough to work very efficiently raspberry pi zero W 2 (with 512 MB of RAM) with other apps.
+ You can take part in the project and contribute with ideas or code, you are welcome :)

 for now, this app's prototype processes the logs, stores them in Elasticsearch, and provides visualization and alerting capabilities.
 ```